canro91/canro91.github.io/_posts/2023-02-20-WhatNullReferenceExceptionIs.md

 cover-alt: "Dream catcher"
 ---

-This exception doesn't need an introduction.
-I bet you already have found the exception message: _"Object reference not set to an instance of an object."_ In this series of posts, let's see some techniques to completely eliminate the NullReferenceException from our code.
-In this post, let's see when NullReferenceException is thrown and a strategy to fix it.
+If you're here, I bet you already have found the exception message: _"Object reference not set to an instance of an object."_

+In this series of posts, let's see some techniques to completely eliminate the NullReferenceException from our code.
+Let's start by understanding when NullReferenceException is thrown and a strategy to fix it.

 **NullReferenceException is thrown when we access a property or method of an uninitialized variable of a reference type.
 The easier way to solve this exception is to check for null before accessing the members of an object.
 But C# has introduced new operators and features to avoid this exception.**